Information provided includes course descriptions by subject only.

 509-309 Medical Law, Ethics and Professionalism

 Prepares students to display professionalism and perform within ethical and legal boundaries in the health care setting.
-Students maintain confidentiality, examine legal aspects of the medical record, perform quality improvement procedures, examine legal and bioethical issues, and demonstrate awareness of diversity.
+Students maintain confidentiality, examine legal aspects of ambulatory healthcare, perform quality improvement procedures, examine legal and bioethical issues, and demonstrate awareness of diversity.

 509-310 Medical Assistant Practicum